rackslab/Slurm-web/doc/installation.rst

 Slurm does not provide sufficient information about the nodes and the racks composing a supercomputer for representing it accurately with correct node sizes and distribution over the racks.
-For this purpose, Slurm-web backend API relies on an additional file located under the poath ``/etc/slurm-web/racks.xml``.
+For this purpose, Slurm-web backend API relies on an additional file located under the path ``/etc/slurm-web/racks.xml``.

 This file must contain the complete description of your racks and nodes in XML format.
 Here is an example of file: